FE524: Prompt Engineering Lab for Business Applications

 Course Outcomes

-This 1-credit course will cover and aims for students to gain a general understanding of Large Language Models (LLMs), particularly:
+This 1-credit course aims for students to gain a general understanding of the applied use of Large Language Models (LLMs), particularly:

-• how to take advantage of in-context learning when prompting LLMs
+• how to take advantage of in-context learning when using LLMs

 • how to use LLMs programmatically